rhel-labs/learn-katacoda/ansible-idm/step3.md

 A number of different services are installed together with an IdM server, including Directory Server, Certificate Authority (CA), DNS, Kerberos, and others.

+> __NOTE__ : In this lab, we have just installed a single IdM server.
+However, in production, no one wants just one IdM server.
+An IdM replica server (which is a full read/write copy of the first installation) can be easily created using the *ipa-replica-prepare* command.

 # Configure the DNS name resolution

 On most Linux operating systems, the DNS servers that the system uses for name resolution are defined in the */etc/resolv.conf* file.